 This diagram illustrates the basic roof structure.
-With a properly ventilated and insulated attic, the temperature in the attic and the temperature of the exterior air will be the same, or within a few degrees difference.
+With a properly ventilated and insulated attic, the temperature in the attic and the temperature outside will be the same, or within a few degrees.
 The three main reasons that a roof needs to have ventilation are:

 - To reduce the temperature in the attic